NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 ~~~~~~~~~~~~~~~~~~~~~

 In this example, we use mapprojected images, which is the most
 reliable way to align the images for correlation.
-However when
-possible, use non-mapprojected images with the ``alignment-method
-affineepipolar`` option.
-This greatly reduces the time spent in
-triangulation.
-For all cases using linescan cameras, triangulation of
-mapprojected images is 10x slower than non-mapprojected images.
+(Mapprojection can
+slow down the triangulation, yet given that ``parallel_stereo``
+performs the triangulation using multiple processes, that is not a
+concern.)

 This example is distributed in the ``examples/CTX`` directory (type
 'make' there to run it).